HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 *Does this milestone involve delivering any content that needs translation?*

-The translation process will be determined in the 30k ft deliverable in Public Launch: Static Site.
+The translation process will be determined within the [static site public launch deliverable](https://github.com/HHS/simpler-grants-gov/issues/568).

 *If so, when will English-language content be locked?
 Then when will translation be started and completed?*

-The translations process will be determined in the 30k ft deliverable: Static Site Public Launch.
+The translation process will be determined within the [static site public launch deliverable](https://github.com/HHS/simpler-grants-gov/issues/568).

 ### Services going into PROD for the first time
 <!-- Required -->